Author: Kate Fulcher (UCL Institute of Archaeology)

 The author has no competing interests to declare.

-B G Davies, (1999).
+1 Davies, B G. (1999).
 Who’s who at Deir el-Medîna: a prosopographic study of the royal workmen’s community In: Leiden: Nederlands Instituut voor het Nabije Oosten.